-In general the response to the project was positive where the community members and their representatives stated the overall project objectives are good for the economic development of the area.
+In general the response of the stakeholders on the proposed project was positive since the community members and their representatives stated that the overall project objectives are good for the economic development of the area.
 Despite that the stakeholders raised some issues that they would like the proponents to incorporate in the project during project design and planning.